genuinebyte/sponge-maven-example/README.md

 `private Logger logger` line below it.
 Before I worked with the Sponge API, I hardly used annotations.
 Really, it was like maybe once a class?
 Now I use them all the time and life is better, I think.
-I again recommend you read the Sponge Docs on [Dependency Injection][spongdocs-injection], but I will provide my own short explanation (for posterity).
+I again recommend you read the Sponge Docs on [Dependency Injection][spongedocs-injection], but I will provide my own short explanation (for posterity).
 When you put `@Inject` about a member declartion, you're telling a library from Google (Sponge says its `Guice`, I believe them) to shove an object of that type into that varaible.
 I think Sponge